Patrick Johnson (wide receiver): College career

-Professional
+Professional career

-In 1998, Johnson was the 42nd overall draft pick to the Baltimore Ravens.
+In 1998, Johnson was the 42nd overall draft pick for the Baltimore Ravens.
 He later earned a Super Bowl ring when the Ravens won Super Bowl XXXV.
-After four seasons with the Ravens, Johnson played one season with the Jacksonville Jaguars, followed by a season with the Washington Redskins, a brief stint with the Cincinnati Bengals that was derailed by a major hand injury suffered in a 2004 preseason contest against the Atlanta Falcons.
-Johnson signed an injury settlement with the Bengals in 2004, waiving his roster spot and went back to his Irving, Texas residence to rehab.
-Later that season in 2004, Johnson signed back with the Baltimore Ravens and was later released that season in order to sign former Pittsburgh Steelers quarterback Kordell Stewart.
-In 2005, Johnson rejoined the Ravens for an additional season.
+After four seasons with the Ravens, Johnson played one season with the Jacksonville Jaguars, followed by a season with the Washington Redskins, and a brief stint with the Cincinnati Bengals that was cut short by a major hand injury suffered during a 2004 preseason game against the Atlanta Falcons.
+Johnson signed an injury settlement with the Bengals in 2004, waived his roster spot, and returned to his Irving, Texas, home to recover.
+Later that same season, Johnson re-signed with the Baltimore Ravens but was released to make room for former Pittsburgh Steelers quarterback Kordell Stewart.
+In 2005, Johnson rejoined the Ravens for another season.

 Johnson first joined the CFL in May 2007 when he signed with the Edmonton Eskimos.
-He was later traded to the Toronto Argonauts on June 13, 2007 in exchange for second round pick in the 2008 CFL Canadian Draft.
+He was later traded to the Toronto Argonauts on June 13, 2007, in exchange for a second-round pick in the 2008 CFL Canadian Draft.

 On June 20, 2008, Johnson was released by the Toronto Argonauts following two preseason contests in order to sign David Boston.